Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Equivalence between Lanczos and TGEVP methods

 The eigenvalue equation for the transfer matrix $\mathcal{T}$ using this orthonormal basis $\vert u_i \rangle$'s is given by,

 We need to show that the above generalized eigenvalue problem is exactly equivalent to the eigenvalue problem in Eq.~(\ref{EVeq1}).
-Starting with (\ref{GEVPeq1}), this equivalence can be demonstrated through the following steps,
+Starting with Eq. (\ref{GEVPeq1}) of the main text, this equivalence can be demonstrated through the following steps,

 Here, in the second step, we have substituted $\vert v_i\rangle$ utilizing Eq.~(\ref{lin_exp}).
-In the third step, we have multiplied the both sides of the equation using inverse of $\alpha_{ij}$ (given that $\vert v_i\rangle~$ are linearly-independent, inverse of the matrix $\alpha_{ij}$ exists.).
+In the third step, we have multiplied the both sides of the equation using inverse of $\alpha_{ij}$ (given that $\vert v_i\rangle~$ are linearly-independent, inverse of the matrix $\alpha_{ij}$ exists).
 In the final step, we have redefined $(\tilde{x}_n)_i = \alpha_{ji}(x_n)_j$ to arrive at the desired form.